-I know it seems premature to talk about holiday spending, but if you’re savvy, like we are at Judith Heft & Associates, you need to think about your spending plan now.
+I know it seems premature to talk about holiday spending.
+However, if you’re savvy, like we are at Judith Heft & Associates, you need to think about your spending plan now.

-Every year, we’re confronted with enticing Black Friday deals earlier and earlier, because retailers want you to start spending as soon as humanly possible.
+Every year we’re confronted with enticing Black Friday deals earlier and earlier.
+Retailers want you to start spending as soon as humanly possible.
 So what we recommend at JHA is, before you get crazy and sucked into all the bargains, create your spending plan for the holidays and don’t get wrapped up in debt.